Huegoxaga/notes/cloud-services/aws.md

      - The setting can be tested by using `Utterrance Profile` without any backend code.
   4. The result of all the skill settings will be represented as a JSON file in the JSON editor.
      - Optionally, The step by step setup can be skipped by just entering a complete JSON setting data.
-  5. In the homepage of the console, click Test to test the skill or enable Beta Testing to allow selected developer account holder to test the skill.
+  5. In the homepage of the console, click Test to test the skill or enable Beta Testing to allow selected developer account holders to test the skill.
+  6. In the `Build` page, `Interface` Tab, enable `Presentation Layer` and generate display `JSON` model in the `display` tab.
+  7. In code, Add an utiltity function to check if device support APL, and add the APL `json` model to the code.
+Edit handlers

 - Alexa Skills Kit Developer Console - Custom

-  - Need this additonal step - Create Lambda instance as the endpoint for the skill and copy the Lambda link in the endpoint settings.
+  - Need this additional step - Create Lambda instance as the endpoint for the skill and copy the Lambda link in the endpoint settings.
     - Use the [Code Generator](https://s3.amazonaws.com/webappvui/skillcode/v2/index.html) to generate backend code automatically.

 - Alexa Skills Kit CLI